techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

               number: 80
 ```

-Verify the Ingress Controller is deployed:
+Verify if the Ingress Controller is deployed:
 ```bash
 kubectl get pods -n ingress-nginx
 ```

 ---

-### ✅ Understand and Use CoreDNS
+### Understand and Use CoreDNS

-**CoreDNS**: The DNS server inside Kubernetes clusters.
-Handles service discovery (resolving `service.namespace.svc.cluster.local`).
+**CoreDNS**: CoreDNS is the DNS server inside Kubernetes that handles service discovery by resolving service names like `service.namespace.svc.cluster.local`.

-- Pods and Services get automatic DNS entries.
-- Configurable via the `Corefile` in the `coredns` ConfigMap.
+CoreDNS is configurable via the `Corefile` in the `coredns` ConfigMap.

 **Example:**
 ```bash
 kubectl exec -it <pod> -- nslookup kubernetes.default kubectl -n kube-system get configmap coredns -o yaml
 ```

----

-✅ **Kubernetes v1.33 Updates to Remember:**
-- **Gateway API** is exam-relevant → expect `GatewayClass`, `Gateway`, and `HTTPRoute` tasks.
-- NetworkPolicy enforcement depends on CNI → exam clusters often use Calico.
-- `kubectl get endpoints` helps verify which Pods are backing a Service.
-- CoreDNS is stable and often part of troubleshooting scenarios.

 ---